 At the end of this post are notes about me, my experiences and my books.
-Disclosure: I am a member of Noveltunity and my books are featured on uncovered books
+Disclosure: I am a member of Noveltunity and my books are featured on uncovered books and Jellybooks.

 With this essay I am sharing experiences, thoughts and information.
 If there is interest, I may continue to work on it as a commercial product.
 My feeling now, however, is that this informal essay is my way of marking the end of a certain era in ebook history.
 It’s part snapshot, part reference materials, part journal.

 Thanks to Doug Rolph for his insights on economics, Eric Hellman for his input and my dad for having taken care of our family by selling books.

 After I finish writing eight books, I will begin marketing.
 Until then, I’ll probably study the ebook world less and hopefully do more writing, arting and engaging with Life.
 When it does comes time for me to contribute to the marketing conversation, I hope I have something to say.
 For now, I present the following notes, quotes and thoughts as a means of punctuating a phase in the development of ebooks as I have seen and experienced it.